SteveCurran/sp-rest-batch-execution/README.md

 # sp-rest-batch-execution
 Javascript library for executing SharePoint REST commands in batches for O365 or SharePoint 2016.
-To be used new REST batch requests.
+To be used with the new REST batch requests.
 #Example
 The RestBatchExecutor encapsulates all the complexity of wrapping your REST requests into one change set and batch.
 First create a new RestBatchExecutor.
 The constructor requires the application web URL and an authentication header.
 The URL will be used to construct the $Batch endpoint where the requests will be submitted.
 The authentication header in the form of a JSON object allows for you to either use the formDigest or the OAuth token.